Innovation and Unity Party

 The Innovation and Unity Party—Social Democracy (Partido Innovación y Unidad Social Demócrata, PINU-SD) is a social democratic political party in Honduras, established in 1970.
 PINU was created by Miguel Andonie Fernández as a democratic, moderate left-wing alternative to the two major parties and the military regime.
+The party's request to be recognized as an official political party in Honduras was established in 1978.
+The party describes itself as, "a progressive and plural party that governs with transparency to achieve social justice, solidarity and the comprehensive development of Honduras in harmony with the environment."
+The party currently holds no seats in Congress, but held at least one seat in Congress from 1981-1985 and 1993-2021.